-The health and wellness benefits of a physically active lifestyle are well documented.
-A variety of activities are offered in an attempt to meet the lifestyle needs of a diverse student population.
-Activities are classified A or B. Class A activities emphasize health-related fitness and class B activities emphasize psychomotor skills.
-The credit value of each ESS activity course is one credit hour.
+A variety of activities are offered in an attempt to meet expected outcomes, as stated above, for a diverse student population.
+Activities are classified A or B. Class A activities emphasize health-related fitness and class B activities emphasize psychomotor skills and social-psychological learning experiences that are specific to participation in dual and team activities.
+The credit value of each ESS activity course is one credit bour